jayfoss/ASLAN/README.md

 #### 16.2 Best practices

-It is RECOMMENDED to explicitly close all non-dangling structures to ensure clear intent and prevent ambiguity.
+- It is RECOMMENDED to explicitly close all non-dangling structures to ensure clear intent and prevent ambiguity.
 Only rely on auto-closing for the outermost structure if it's left unclosed at the end of the stream.
+- Since `instruction`s apply to whole `part`s, it is RECOMMENDED for system developers to use them in conjunction with `part` delimiters when styling specific substrings, or using them to apply an operation such as adding a citation after a piece of text.
+However, `instruction` events do contain indices so a system developer can manually use multiple styles or operations via `instruction`s over a `part` if they need finer control and don't want the benefits of the ASLAN parser handling this.

 ### 17. Implementation specifics
 - It is RECOMMENDED to parse ASLAN strings one character at a time